kmendesDev/kmendesDev/README.md

 # Hi there, I'm Kaio Mendes 👋

-- 🔭 I’m working on Data Science from home
+- 🔭 I’m working at Banco do Brasil with COBOL, Python and Angular
-- 🌱 I also have skills of machine learning and SQL
+- 🌱 I also have skills of machine learning, SQL and Elixir
-- 👯 I’m looking to collaborate on Freelas
 - 😄 Pronouns: He/him

 <div style="display: inline_block"><br>